 It is never a good sign when the fat green leaves of a potted Aloe vera plant, commonly called medicinal aloe, turn as brown as a terra cotta pot, but there is no need to weep or gnash teeth.
 Medicinal aloe is a survivor plant, and you probably can remedy the damage by adjusting the plant's sunshine, irrigation and/or soil.

 Potted medicinal aloe is a tough little plant that usually grows on a windowsill without requiring constant care.
 It absolutely must, however, have very well-drained soil.
 If your aloe's leaves are softening, wilting or turning brown and mushy, check the bottom of the plant's pot for ample drain holes.
-The interior portion of the pot's drain area should be covered by 2 inches of stones that are topped by gravelly or sandy soil.
+The interior portion of the pot's drain area should be covered by two inches of stones that are topped by gravelly or sandy soil.
 If those elements are not present, then repot the plant correctly, put it in a bright corner and wait patiently for it to recover.
 If the damage is so extensive that the plant's roots are also brown, then trim off the root rot before repotting the remainder of the plant.

-Water is suspect No. 2 when medicinal aloe's leaves darken or wilt.
 Even if its soil drains well, a potted medicinal aloe doesn't do well in excess water.
 The plant is native to the hot, dry climes of Africa, and its irrigation requirements are minimal.
 Never water the plant until its soil dries thoroughly from the last drink.
 The exact timing between watering days depends on many factors, including the size of the plant pot and the heat level in your house.
 If you think you overdid the water, the solution is simple: Put the plant in a bright corner, and don't water it for two weeks.
 If it regains its vigor, adopt a less frequent irrigation schedule for it.

 A medicinal aloe plant needs a bright location, but not too much light.
 If the plant's window location gets all-day sunlight or regular afternoon sunlight in a sunny climate, yellow-brown leaves can indicate a sunburn.
 Test this possibility by moving the plant to a location where it gets lots of light but no direct sunlight.
 If the plant's vigor returns, you've found the problem and solution.
 If a plant gets too little light, its leaves may grow out rather than up.
 If your plant seems flat, try a brighter location.